cronologic-de/ug_timetagger4/source/api_reference/configuration.rst

 After a TimeTagger4 device has been initialized (see :ref:`sec initialization`), it must be configured before it can acquire data.

-To configure a TimeTagger device:
+To configure a TimeTagger4 device:

 - Get a default set of configuration parameters using :c:func:`timetagger4_get_default_configuration`.